gconfs-conferences/csharp-2018/slides.md

 }
 ```

-> - It's quit better but ...
+> - It's quite better but ...
 > - We still have 3 i in the same line plus one in the loop
 > - Can we do better?